christinalmiller/christinalmiller.github.io/Research.md

 ###### Current Research

-How plants adapt to urbanisation    |  Capsella some text here avout this research  | Photo of capsella {% include figure.png image="Capsella drawing.png" caption="Image with caption" width="300" height="800" %}
+How plants adapt to urbanisation    |  Capsella some text here avout this research  | Photo of capsella

 ###### PhD